 The 'Moral Element' in the Reproduction of Labor-Power

-This blog post is split into two parts.
-The first part--this one here--is concerned with an interpretation of a passage at the end of Part I, Volume 1 of Capital dealing with the reproduction of labor-power.
+This post is concerned with an interpretation of a passage at the end of Part I, Volume 1 of Capital dealing with the reproduction of labor-power.
 My goal is to offer a reading of this passage that is slightly different from what might be (or at least what I take to be) the orthodox reading, but which has significant downstream effects if correct.
 As such, it is largely an exercise is text interpretation.
-In part two (forthcoming), I try to show how this small interpretive difference can help us make sense of the tensions that have been brought up in the current COVID pandemic.
-Those who have little interest in Marxist minutiae can probably skip directly to part two.
-Otherwise, strap in.

 One final note: much of my analysis here is inspired by Bob Wolff's seminar on Marx.
 That being said, all mistakes--interpretative or philosophical--are my own.